Grokking Group Multiplication with Cosets: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Coreweave for donating the computing resources that we used to run all of our experiments and to Bilal Chughtai for helpful discussions we had throughout the project.
-We would also like to thank Nora Belrose, Aidan Ewart, Hailey Schoelkopf, and Cédric Simal for their helpful feedback on an earlier draft of this paper.
+We would like to thank Coreweave for donating the computing resources that we used to run all of our experiments, to Bilal Chughtai for helpful discussions we had throughout the project, and to Neel Nanda for telling us to ``not hold back for fear of offending [him].''
+We would also like to thank Nora Belrose, Neils uit de Bos, Aidan Ewart, Sara Price, Hailey Schoelkopf, Cédric Simal, and Benjamin Wright for their helpful feedback on earlier drafts of this paper.